I'm a Cyborg, But That's OK

 I'm A Cyborg, But That's OK is a 2006 South Korean surrealist psychological romantic comedy-drama film directed by Park Chan-wook.
 It stars Jung Ji-hoon (Rain) as Il-soon and Im Soo-jung as Young-gun.
-It tells the story of a newly admitted mental hospital patient who thinks she is a cyborg and Il-soon who begins to like her.
+It tells the story of a newly admitted mental hospital patient who thinks she is a cyborg and Il-soon, a man who begins to fall in love with her.

 On the first day of its release, it attracted about 92,000 viewers, a total of 737,165 viewers.
-It received critical acclaim with praise for unique take on the rom-com genre, humor, directing, cinematography, production design, its approach and message about mental illness and the two lead performances and their chemistry on-screen.
+It received critical acclaim with praise for unique and surreal take on the rom-com genre, humor, directing, cinematography, production design, its approach and message about mental illness and the two lead performances and their chemistry on-screen.

 Plot

 The film takes place mostly in a mental institution filled with an eclectic group of patients.
 Young-goon, a young woman working in a factory constructing radios and who believes herself to be a cyborg, is institutionalized after cutting her wrist and connecting it with a power cord to a wall outlet in an attempt to "recharge" herself, an act that is interpreted as a suicide attempt.
 Her delusion is characterized by refusing to eat (she instead licks batteries and attempts to administer electric shocks to herself), conversing almost solely with machines and electrical appliances, and obsessively listening to her tube radio at night for instruction on how to become a better cyborg.
 Her apathetic mother is interviewed by the institute's head doctor, to determine the roots of Young-goon's psychosis; despite claiming ignorance of her daughter's delusion (it is later learnt she knew but was too busy to make her seek help), she reveals that Young-goon's mentally ill grandmother had previously been institutionalized for delusions of being a mouse, a trauma that sparks Young-goon's own lapses from reality.
 As a result, she frequently fantasizes of finding her grandmother and seeking revenge on the "men in white" who took her away.

 Il-soon, a young male patient hospitalized for anti-social behavior and kleptomania (stemming from schizophrenia) becomes fascinated with Young-goon; he is described as having "no sympathy" for his fellow man, believes he can "steal" other people's souls/attributes, and frequently wears handmade rabbit masks.
 He fears that he will eventually "shrink into a dot" and is seen compulsively brushing his teeth when nervous or upset.
 His habit of covertly taking the traits of his fellow patients makes him the frequent target of scorn, but he only takes the traits willingly and returns them to their owners after he is done.